 Bessy #305 - 'Old Nicks letzter Kampf' (1972).

-Frans Anthonis is a Belgian comic artist and penciller, who worked as a penciller and inker on the immense story production of Willy Vandersteen's 'Bessy' for the German publisher Bastei Verlag in at least the period 1969-1973.
+Frans Anthonis is a Belgian comic artist, who worked as a penciler and inker on the immense story production of Willy Vandersteen's 'Bessy' for the German publisher Bastei Verlag in at least the period of 1969-1973.

 Early life and career

-Frans Anthonis got his artistic education at the Stedelijk Instituut voor Sierkunsten en Ambachten (City Institute for Ornamental Art and Crafts) in the Cadixstraat in Antwerp, where among his fellow students were other future 'Bessy' alumni like Frank Sels and Hugo Renaerts.
-In 1969 Anthonis joined Willy Vandersteen's Studio Bessy as an inker, possibly during the final leg of Frank Sels and Edgard Gastmans' tenure.
+Frans Anthonis got his artistic education at the Stedelijk Instituut voor Sierkunsten en Ambachten (City Institute for Ornamental Art and Crafts) in the Cadixstraat in Antwerp, where among his fellow students were other future 'Bessy' studio workers like Frank Sels and Hugo Renaerts.
+In 1969, Anthonis joined Willy Vandersteen's Studio Bessy as an inker, presumably during the final leg of Frank Sels and Edgard Gastmans' tenure.
 He then worked under temporary studio chief Karel Verschuere, with whom he shared a passion for music and war stories, but who was replaced by Jeff Broeckx shortly afterwards.
-The team produced a full 28-page western adventure story about Andy and his Scotch Collie Bessy for the German publisher Bastei Verlag every week.
+Every week, the team produced a full 28-page western adventure story about Andy and his Scotch Collie Bessy for the German publisher Bastei Verlag.
 The workload was immense, and at one point Anthonis was assigned on pencil duties as well.

 Critcism

-By 1970 Anthonis was working from home, while the studio in the Gretrystraat housed pencil artists Broeckx and Patrick van Lierde and inkers Jacky Pals and Ron van Riet.
-Anthonis had difficulties reaching his deadlines, so to help him out he was paired with inkers like Van Riet and Walter Laureysens shortly afterwards.
+By 1970, Anthonis was working from his home in Brasschaat, while the studio in the Antwerp Gretrystraat housed the pencil artists Broeckx and Patrick van Lierde and inkers Jacky Pals and Ron van Riet.
+Anthonis had difficulties making his deadlines, so to help him out he was eventually paired with inkers like Van Riet and Walter Laureysens.
 In an interview by Stripspeciaalzaak.be, Van Riet was critical about the working ethics of both Edgard Gastmans and Frans Anthonis.
-Van Riet recalled several occasions where he took an expensive taxi ride to Anthonis in Brasschaat to pick up new pencil work, only to discover there was only half a panel finished for him to ink!
+Van Riet recalled several occasions where he took an expensive taxi ride to Anthonis in Brasschaat to pick up new pencil work, only to discover there was only half a panel finished for him to ink.
 Despite the criticism, Anthonis' pencils were remarkable for their unusual perspectives and dynamic lay-outs.

 Studio Verschuere

-In addition to his activities for Willy Vandersteen's productions until about the mid-1970s, Anthonis worked as a designer and illustrator for advertising agencies and photogravures.
-In the early 1970s he joined Karel Verschuere in his short-lived venture Studio Verschuere.
-Along with Eduard De Rop, Karel Boumans and Erik Vandemeulebroucke, he was involved in the production of comic series like the humorous western 'Tom Berry' and the realistic comic 'Die Abenteuer von Jimmy Carter und Adlerfeder' for German publisher Eric Pabel.
+Frans Anthonis worked for Willy Vandersteen's productions until about the mid-1970s.
+In addition, he was a designer and illustrator for advertising agencies and photogravures.
+In the early 1970s, he joined Karel Verschuere in his short-lived venture Studio Verschuere.
+Along with Eduard De Rop, Karel Boumans and Erik Vandemeulebroucke, he was involved in Verschuere's production of comic series like the humorous western 'Tom Berry' and the realistic comic 'Die Abenteuer von Jimmy Carter und Adlerfeder' for German publisher Erich Pabel.

 Bessy #369 - 'Duell am roten Paß'.